Memorial University of Newfoundland: Campuses and facilities

-St. John's campus
+St. John's Campus

 The largest campus is located in St. John's.
-Prince Philip Drive runs east–west through the main campus, with Westerland Road bordering it to the west, Elizabeth Avenue to the south, and Allandale Road to the east.
-The majority of the academic buildings are located south of Prince Philip Drive; the Arts and Administration building, the Science building, Chemistry and Physics, Mathematics, Music, Education, Physical Education, and the Bruneau Centre for Research and Innovation.
+Prince Philip Drive runs east–west through the St. John's campus, with Westerland Road bordering it to the west, Elizabeth Avenue to the south, and Allandale Road to the east.
+The majority of the academic buildings are located south of Prince Philip Drive: the Arts and Administration Building, the Science Building, Chemistry and Physics, Mathematics, Music, Education, Physical Education, and the Bruneau Centre for Research and Innovation.
 The University Centre is home to the food court, bookstore, campus bar ("Breezeway"), and the CHMR-FM campus radio station.

 Libraries and archives

 The Memorial University Libraries contain collections of university Archives, Fine Arts from the 1880s to present; Human History and Natural Sciences.
 Memorial University of Newfoundland Folklore and Language Archive collection consists of manuscripts, tapes, records, photographs and artifacts pertaining to Maritime Provinces, specifically Newfoundland and Labrador.
-The Queen Elizabeth II Library contains 1,072,588 monographs, 104,587 maps, 5,655 audio-visual titles and 9,081 journal titles.
-The Commons, located on the main floor of the library, has computers available for use by students as well as a Digital Media Centre.
+The Queen Elizabeth II Library contains around 1,100,000 monographs, 105,000 maps, 6,000 audio-visual titles and 9,000 journal titles.
+The Commons, located on the main floor of the library, has computers available for students and a digital media centre.

-Marine Institute
+Fisheries and Marine Institute

 The Marine Institute is a marine polytechnic institution located on Ridge Road in St. John's within Pippy Park, north of the city.
-It has unique facilities such as a full ship's bridge simulator and the world's largest flume tank.
+It has facilities such as a full ship's bridge simulator and the world's largest flume tank.
 It offers degrees, diplomas, certifications and industry training for the maritime sector.

 Grenfell Campus

 Grenfell Campus is a 185 acre site in Corner Brook.
-It has approximately 1400 students, 156 faculty, and 235 staff and offers programs in the Arts, Fine Arts, Business, Science, and Nursing.
+It has approximately 1300 students, 156 faculty, and 235 staff and offers Arts, Fine Arts, Business, Science, and Nursing programs.
 It was formerly known as Sir Wilfred Grenfell College until 10 September 2010.

-Harlow
+Harlow Campus

-The Harlow Campus, located in Old Harlow, Essex, England consists of the Maltings, which can accommodate 30 students, and Cabot House which can accommodate 10 students.
-A former schoolhouse and a teacher's cottage have been converted into a lecture facility and an apartment and a former shop has been converted into apartments.
-Memorial's Harlow Campus is not a school unto itself.
-Rather, professional schools and academic departments at Memorial use the Harlow Campus to deliver special programs.
+Harlow Campus is Memorial's only international campus, located in Old Harlow, Essex, England.

+As of November 2023, Harlow Campus was operated by 16 staff members and could accommodate around 60 students.
+It consists of the Maltings and Cabot House; also having a former schoolhouse and a teacher's cottage, which have been converted into a lecture facility; as well as a former shop has been converted into apartments.

+Harlow is not a school unto itself.
+Instead, professional schools and academic departments at Memorial use the Harlow Campus to deliver programs.
 Harlow offers courses in Biology, Business, Drama & Performance, English Cultural Landscape, Fine Arts (both Theatre and Visual Arts), Faith, Love & Lore, and History & Political Science.